Academic Policies and Regulations

 Minimum requirements for continuation are as follows:

-1. First semester: a minimum of 12 semester hours passed, and a 1.25 grade point average on all work attempted.
+1. First semester: a minimum of 15 semester hours completed, and a 1.25 grade point average on all work attempted.

-2. Second semester: a minimum of 28 semester hours passed, and a 1.5 grade point average on all work attempted.
+2. Second semester: a minimum of 30 semester hours completed, and a 1.5 grade point average on all work attempted.

-3. Third semester: a minimum of 47 semester hours passed, and a 1.7 grade point average on all work attempted.
+3. Third semester: a minimum of 45 semester hours completed, and a 1.7 grade point average on all work attempted.

 4. During the fourth semester, a student must make satisfactory progress toward fulfilling requirements for the AA